-Welcome to the Gaming Political Science (GPS) archive!
-The collection consists of over 300 published articles and books and conference papers on the use of simulations, games, and role-playing exercises in political science courses.
-As the acronym suggests, the goal of this website is to assist political science faculty in guiding students down different avenues of learning in the classroom.
+Welcome to the Gaming Political Science (GPS) website!
+The site consists of over 380 published articles and books and conference papers on the use of simulations, games, and role-playing exercises in political science courses.
+As the acronym suggests, the goal of the website is to assist political science faculty in guiding students down different avenues of learning in the classroom.
 Simulations, games, and role playing assignments involve the creation of simulated or hypothetical scenarios that provide participants with life-like problem solving experiences.
 These classroom activities are important supplements to traditional pedagogical methods and they offer a type of laboratory experience not often found in social science and humanities courses.

-A wide variety of simulations, games, and role playing activities can be incorporated into political science courses in just about every area.
+A wide variety of simulations, games, and role-playing activities can be incorporated into political science courses in just about every area.
 Examples include brief “you decide” problem-solving situations that require only a limited amount of class time, to more sophisticated simulations that cover an entire semester and even some that involve multiple classes at different universities.
-There are a number of simulation activities that boost student learning outside the classroom as well, including Mock Trial teams, the Global Problems Summit, and Model United Nations.
+There are a number of simulation activities that boost student learning outside the classroom as well, including Mock Trial teams and Model United Nations.

 Please send me your suggestions or comments about the site or contact me if you have a published article or conference paper for the archive.
 John Fliter, firstname.lastname@example.org